NavenAllen/backend.cards.io/README.md

 ### Project Setup

 1. Clone the repository - `git clone https://github.com/NavenAllen/backend.cards.io`
-2. Go to the project directory - `cd backend.cards.io`
+1. Go to the project directory - `cd backend.cards.io`
-3. Install dependencies - `npm install`
+1. Install dependencies - `npm install`
-4. Stop the mongodb service - `service mongod stop`
+1. Stop the mongodb service - `service mongod stop`
-5 `mongod --dbpath ./data --replSet "rs"`
+1. Deploy a replica set - `mongod --dbpath ./data --replSet "rs"`
-6. Initiate the replica set once while setting up the server - `mongo 'rs.initiate()'`
+1. Initiate the replica set once while setting up the server - `mongo 'rs.initiate()'`
-7. Start the server - `npm run start`
+1. Start the server - `npm run start`

+## Reporting Issues
+If you think you've found a bug, or something isn't behaving the way you think it should, please raise an [issue](https://github.com/NavenAllen/backend.cards.io/issues) on GitHub.

+## Contributing
+All contributions are welcome!
+We strive to maintain a welcoming and collaborative community.
+Have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!